avilabon/MDEF_Albert/docs/masterProject/MP-01-AboutOSBioMoSys.md

 ***Provide researchers and citizen science with robust and reliable technologies that are open-source and low-cost and that serve to improve knowledge and conservation of biodiversity.***

 **Contributions:**
-I want to create bridges, artifacts, methodologies and tools so that people who study biodiversity and natural systems can take advantage of some of the so-called new technologies.
+We want to create bridges, artifacts, methodologies and tools so that people who study biodiversity and natural systems can take advantage of some of the so-called new technologies.
 Also democratize access to the study of biodiversity through citizen science.

 **Impacts:**